212,99 €

 • Gebundenes Buch

-This book examines the collapse of China's Ming Dynasty following the invasion and victory of the Manchu-led Qing in 1620-44.
+This book examines the military collapse of China's Ming Dynasty to a combination of foreign and domestic foes.
 The Ming's defeat was a highly surprising development, not least because as recently as in the 1590s the Ming had managed to defeat a Japanese force considered to be perhaps the most formidable of its day when the latter attempted to subjugate Korea en-route to a planned invasion of China.
+In contrast to conventional explanations for the Ming's collapse, which focus upon political and socio-economic factors, this book shows how the military collapse of the Ming state was intimately…mehr

 Produktbeschreibung